Majors in the College of LAS

 A traditional study of German providing students with a balanced knowledge of its language, literature, and civilization.
 Students can concentrate in German studies, German business and commercial studies, or Scandinavian studies. - Global studies

-A flexible major that complements existing majors while imparting skills for analyzing and solving world problems. - History
+Complements existing programs while imparting skills for analyzing and solving world problems. - History

 The study of the human experience in different cultures and time periods. - History of Art